Synesso/scweery/README.markdown

 }
 </pre>

 Scweery will take care of opening the connection, and closing it for you when you're done.
-Removing the hedgehog quills from your problem.
+Removing the hedgehog quills from your flesh is your problem.

 ## How do I build it?